Bougainvillea does best with regular watering using the soak-and-dry method.

 - Place the plant on a pebble tray with water to create a more humid atmosphere.
 Be sure the bottom of the plant’s container is not touching the surface of the water.

 If you overwater your plants, you will notice a loss of flowers and buds, yellowed leaves, and rotting lower leaves.
 If it goes on too long, you’ll also find that your plant is experiencing root rot.
 Bougainvillea does not like wet feet.

 - Prune away damaged foliage and blooms

 - Stop watering and allow the planting mix to dry somewhat before you begin watering again

-If root rot has set in, you may need to repot.
+If root rot has set in, you may need to report it.
 When you do so, prune away any damaged roots.
 Moreover, they should be pruned in the early spring or later winter after they flower, or at the beginning of the rainy season.

-Help an overwatered plant recover by improving air circulation around it and increasing its sun exposure.
+Help an overwatered plant recover by improving air circulation around it and increasing its direct sunlight exposure.